 This is a 60 credit course offered at undergraduate intermediate level (I level) (RQF level 5).

 Delivered online, this course is for people who are working in a support role with children with special educational needs in the UK and world-wide, and who do not have a prior academic background, including:

 The programme provides students with the opportunity to develop knowledge of speech, language and communication in typically developing children, and in children with a range of special educational needs.
 The impact of language and communication difficulties on children´s learning is explored, and implications for educational practice considered.

-This course may be suitable for you if you are interested in becoming a Higher Level Teaching Assistant, going on to train as a teacher or speech and language therapist, or just wanting to know more about how you can support the children that you work with.
+This course may be suitable for you if you are interested in becoming a Higher Level Teaching Assistant, going on to future training as a teacher or speech and language therapist, or just wanting to know more about how you can support the children that you work with.

-Although there is open access to this course, with no requirements of formal academic qualifications, applicants should be aware that it is delivered at level 5 of the QCA framework.
+Although there is open access to this course, with no requirements of formal academic qualifications, applicants should be aware that it is delivered at level 5 of the Regulated Qualifications Framework.
 As such, the course involves reading academic text-books and journal articles and the assignments will require the development of students' academic writing skills.
 Support for the development of these skills is provided by the University tutors.

 The programme aims to: